testinggospels/camouflage-docs/docs/helpers.md

 }
 ```

-Here you are importing the file `uselessButResuableNow.mock`, Camoflage helper will replace the import with the contents of your imported file.
+Here you are importing the file `uselessButResuableNow.mock`, Camouflage helper will replace the import with the contents of your imported file.
 You can create the reusable file as

 ```
 {{now format='yyyy-MM-dd'}}